kolayne/how-to-Arch/README.md

     - `lsd` - `ls` on steroids
     - `c-lolcat` for the `lolcat` command (aliased to `cat` in my bash/fish configs)
     - `light` to control backlight <br>
-      (configuration required, see next section)
+      (configuration required, see the next section)
     - `htop` - console system monitor
     - `helix` - console text editor
     - `ffmpeg` - video editing utility
     - `rclone` - tool to mount remote clouds (such as Google Drive) into your system
     - `trash-cli` for the `trash` command (move files/directories to trash)
     - `autotrash` for purging old files from trash <br>
-      (configuration required, see next section)
+      (configuration required, see the next section)
     - `moreutils` many useful tools
     - `tldr` - like `man` but `tldr`
     - `inetutils` - networking tools, including `telnet`